-The fourth grade classrooms are located on the top floor of the Primary Building, and fourth graders are top dogs of the lower school.
+The fourth grade classrooms are located on the top floor of the Primary Building.
 The fourth grade year is marked by growing independence and rising expectations in responsibility.
-They are Buddies to the kindergarten classes, graduate to the new gym for P.E. and get to use planners for the first time.
+They are Buddies to the kindergarten classes and get to use planners for the first time.
 Fourth graders take leadership roles in the building, and are preparing themselves for the move to the upper school.

 Fourth grade is a time of transition in the classroom.
 The students will be working toward independence in classroom expectations, class work, and homework.
 The independent steps will be supported by the teacher, and will meet each student at his/her readiness level.
 Academics reflect this step.
 Skills that have been acquired in the lower grades will be the tools used in fourth grade.
 For example, reading is the skill that has been taught, now reading is the tool for acquiring necessary knowledge in content areas.

 4th grade students are taught and encouraged to manage their time and materials throughout the year.
-Students undergo regular desk evaluations to make sure that their materials and resources are organized.
 They also begin to use planners for the first time.
 This allows students to take control of their study habits by recording homework assignments, upcoming tests and important dates all in one place.
 These management strategies set the 4th grade students on the right path for succeeding in Junior High, High School and beyond.

 The mission within the 4th grade is to learn to wholly love and respect ourselves and those around us, develop a strong sense of integrity and give back to our community through acts of service.
 The 4th grade achieves these goals by learning a variety of prayers such as, the Prayer of St. Francis, participating in the Examen, meditation and using personal and group prayer.
 The students also study scripture such as the ten commandments, the beatitudes, the Gospel and Psalms.
 The 4th grade primarily focuses its community service on St. Martin De Porres, St. Mary's Food bank, Catholic Relief Services.